data-apis/scipy-2023-presentation/paper.rst

 against NumPy.
 In scikit-learn pull request `#22554
 <https://github.com/scikit-learn/scikit-learn/pull/22554>`__, the
 `LinearDiscriminantAnalysis` code was updated to support the array API standard.
-This pull request provides a useful example of what array consuming libraries will typically require to update pure NumPy code to code that can consume any array API compliant library.
+This pull request provides a useful example of what array-consuming libraries will typically require to update pure NumPy code to code that can consume any array API compliant library.